 This is essentially what online tracking looks like.
-The good news is that the Firefox browser for your mobile can prevent this kind of creepy situation thanks to what we call Enhanced Tracking Protection.
+The good news is that the Firefox mobile browser can prevent this kind of creepy situation from happening thanks to what we call Enhanced Tracking Protection.

 What does that mean, essentially?

 Let’s explain a few things first: cookies are delicious little bak… no, no, wait.
 Cookies are small files set on your computer that allow the websites you’ve visited to remember you.
 So far, so good.
-You could even say it’s quite convenient, as first party cookies sometimes placed by these websites can for example allow you to resume a website session where you left off, such as when you abandon your shopping cart.
+You might even say it’s quite convenient, as first party cookies sometimes placed by these websites can, for example, allow you to resume a website session where you left off, such as when you abandon your shopping cart.

 The problem is when these cookies come from websites you’ve never visited before.
 When you’re browsing a new website, some cookies placed by ad networks or data collectors record your behavior and path on the internet in order to create a personalized user profile.
 They can then use or sell or this profile and that’s how you end up being chased around the web with targeted ads (remember that pesky salesperson with the butter dish).
 This is what we call third party cookies.

-- You’ll browse faster: tracking protection can improve page load time by several seconds – and we all now that seconds equate to centuries for a modern-day internet user.
+- You’ll browse faster: Enhanced Tracking Protection can improve page load time by several seconds – and we all now that seconds equate to centuries for a modern-day internet user.